SMS Scharnhorst: 1912–1914

 By late November, Scharnhorst was back in service and Krosigk returned to the ship.
-She cruised to Shanghai by way of Tientsin and Yantai, arriving on 12 December.
-From 14 to 24 January 1912, Scharnhorst toured the ports of the central China coast and returned to Tsingtao on 9 March, where the rest of the squadron had assembled.
-On 13 April, the ships went on a month-long cruise to Japanese waters, returning to Tsingtao on 13 May.
+She cruised to Shanghai by way of Tianjin and Yantai, arriving on 12 December.
+From 14 to 24 January 1912, Scharnhorst toured the ports of the central China coast and returned to Qingdao on 9 March, where the rest of the squadron had assembled.
+On 13 April, the ships went on a month-long cruise to Japanese waters, returning to Qingdao on 13 May.
 From 17 July to 4 September, Scharnhorst went on another tour of Japanese ports and during this period she also visited Vladivostok in Russia and several ports in the Yellow Sea.

-On 30 July, the Japanese Meiji Emperor died; Scharnhorst escorted Leipzig, which carried Prince Heinrich, Wilhelm II's brother, to the Meiji Emperor's funeral and the coronation ceremony for the Taishō Emperor.
+On 30 July, the Japanese Emperor Meiji died; Scharnhorst escorted Leipzig, which carried Prince Heinrich, Wilhelm II's brother, to the Meiji Emperor's funeral and the coronation ceremony for the Emperor Taishō.
 The ships remained in Japan from 5 to 26 September.
-After returning to Tsingtao, Prince Heinrich conducted an inspection of the entire East Asia Squadron.
+After returning to Qingdao, Prince Heinrich conducted an inspection of the entire East Asia Squadron.
 On 4 December, Krosigk handed over command of the squadron to Konteradmiral Maximilian von Spee.
 On 27 December, Spee took Scharnhorst and Gneisenau on a tour of the southwest Pacific, including stops in Amoy, Singapore, and Batavia.
-The two cruisers reached Tsingtao on 2 March 1913.
+The two cruisers reached Qingdao on 2 March 1913.
 From 1 April to 7 May, Scharnhorst took Spee to Japan to meet the Taishō Emperor.
 Starting on 22 June, Spee began a tour of Germany's Pacific colonies aboard his flagship.
 The ship stopped in the Marianas, the Admiralty Islands, the Hermit Islands, Rabaul in Neupommern, and Friedrich-Wilhelmshafen in German New Guinea.

 While in Rabaul on 21 July, Spee received word of further unrest in China, which prompted his return to the Wusong roadstead outside Shanghai by 30 July.
 After the situation calmed, Spee was able to take his ships on a short cruise to Japan, which began on 11 November.
 Scharnhorst and the rest of the squadron returned to Shanghai on 29 November, before she departed for another trip to Southeast Asia.
 Spee met with Vajiravudh, the King of Siam, and also visited Sumatra, North Borneo, and Manila.
-Scharnhorst returned to Tsingtao on 19 March 1914.
+Scharnhorst returned to Qingdao on 19 March 1914.
 In early May, Spee, by now promoted to Vizeadmiral, took Scharnhorst and the torpedo boat SMS S90 on a visit to Port Arthur and then to Tianjin; Spee continued on to Beijing, where he met with Yuan Shikai, the first President of the Republic of China.
-He came back aboard Scharnhorst on 11 May and the ship returned to Tsingtao.
-Spee thereafter began preparations for a cruise to German New Guinea; Scharnhorst departed on 20 June, leaving only Emden behind in Tsingtao.
+He came back aboard Scharnhorst on 11 May and the ship returned to Qingdao.
+Spee thereafter began preparations for a cruise to German New Guinea; Scharnhorst departed on 20 June, leaving only Emden behind in Qingdao.